Cet1999/Cet1999.github.io/VoyageDesignDocument.md

 ### Where Does the Game Take Place?
 The game takes place at any where on the Earth.
 Players simply choose their desired coordinate and start traveling.
 ### What Do the Players Do?
-Explore the world and leave their marks.
-Meet other players and travel together.
+Players can explore the OpenWorld and leave their marks.
+They can also Meet other players and travel together.
 ### How Many Characters are There?
-Just one.
+There is just one character for players.
 ### What is the Main Focus?
 The initial focus is for people to have a virtual hangout experience during the pandemic.
 And as the project progresses it slowly transformed to a multiplayer social experience to connect people together.
 ### What’s Different?